fastify/fastify-mysql/README.md

 pool: the pool instance
 query: an utility to perform a query without a transaction
 getConnection: get a connection from the pool
+sqlstring: {
   format: an utility to generate SQL string
   escape: an utility to escape query values
   escapeId: an utility to escape query identifiers
+}
 ```

 Example: